s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 type IntTuple = (Int, Int)
 ~~~~

 which are treated just like original `(a, b)` or `Int, Int` would.
-This means, we
+This means
-can use such types loosely and pass e.b. a `Tuple Int Int` into a
+that we can use such types loosely and pass e.b. a `Tuple Int Int` into a
 function `f :: (Int, Int) -> ...`.
-The same also holds for typeclasses.
+The same also holds for type classes.
+While
+not actually defining new types, `type` declarations are therefore often used to
+make function types easier to read.

-The second way to declare types,
+The second way to declare types, `data`, declares new-types as in actual new
-`data` however declares new-types as in actual new types in the type system like
+types in the type system:

 ~~~~{.haskell
     }